Projjol-zz/nd-009-projects/capstone/project report.md

 In this equation, y is predicted price, xi is the technical indicator and ki and b are co-effcients that need to be tuned to get the right value.

 Once the regression model is fixed, I would split the data into two parts, the training set and the test set.
+The division of data is relatively staright forward, 70% of the data is used for the training set and the remaining is a part of the test set.
+The reason behind having a large train set is because I beleive that the data has a fair amount of complexity which can be learnt by the regression models only when enough samples have been shown to it.
 The need to do this as has been made clear during the nanodegree is to overcome the problems of overfitting and to check how accurate our predictions are.

 ### Refinement
 The previous section saw the implementation of a simple learning model using linear regression.
 In this section, I will buid a new learning agent using SVM.
-A major difference in my approach to SVM vis-a-vis the linear regression model would be the selection of hyperpaarameters.
+A major difference in my approach to SVM vis-a-vis the linear regression model would be the selection of hyperparameters.
+In this implementation, the parameter being tuned is the C parameter.
+The C parameter is fundamental to the amount of mis-classification the model should allow.
+Low values of C allow for large mis-classifications, whereas high values of C allow for lesser mis-classification.
+In this implementation, the values of C used are : [0.01, 0.1, 1.0, 10.0, 50.0, 100.0].
+As might be expected, the least possible MAE [45.54] is observed on the C value of 100.0, which promotes the least amount of mis-classification.

 The best way for to choose hyperparameters for the model are via cross-validation I feel.
-In cross validation one creates ultiple train-test sets or folds and runs the model on many combinations of these folds.
+In cross validation one creates multiple train-test sets or folds and runs the model on many combinations of these folds.
 One point that needs to be kept in mind here is that during the course, cross-validation was used by running random training data on the model, however, given the time sensitive information held by this dataset random selection is not possible.
 To mitigate this issue for every nth fold, the train set should run on 1..n and the test set should run on the n+1th fold.
 For example :

 If there are 3 folds,